The Best 3 Day New York City Itinerary for First Time Visitors

 The park is also a perfect place to people-watch or sit and enjoy a coffee.
 From the park, you can also see the impressive City Hall building.

-🏨 Accommodations in close proximity to City Hall Park
+🏨 Stay near City Hall Park

 Battery Park City